alovajs/alovajs.github.io/docs/04-request-timing/02-use-watcher.md

     data,
     error

-    // The first parameter must be a function that returns an instance of method } = useWatcher(
+    // The first parameter must be a function that returns a method instance } = useWatcher(
     () => filterTodoList(keyword.value),

-    // Array of monitored states, these state changes will trigger a request [keyword],
+    // array of states being monitored, these state changes will trigger a request [keyword],
     {
-      // Set 500ms anti-shake, if the keyword changes frequently, the request will only be sent 500ms after the change is stopped
+      // Set 500ms anti-shake, if the keyword changes frequently, only send the request 500ms after the change stops
       debounce: 500
     }
   );